 "Entities selected to receive a grant, cooperative agreement, or other award of federal financial assistance from the U.S. Department of Homeland Security (DHS) or one of its components, including State Administering Agencies, must comply with civil rights obligations.
 Subrecipients have the same obligations as their primary recipient to comply with applicable civil rights requirements and should follow their primary recipient's procedures regarding the compliance with civil rights obligations."

-Of all the potential denials of equal opportunity, unnecessary institutionalization constitutes the greatest deprivation of liberty.
-Institutionalization of people with disabilities during and after disasters is typically not the result of a single failure of equal opportunity.
+Of all the potential denials of equal opportunity, unnecessary institutionalization opportunity.
 It is more often the result of a series of failures to provide a person with equal access to disaster-related programs and services throughout the disaster process.